softwaresaved/distance-consultancy/developer/ArchitectureFortran.md

 * Wait for results:
   - Exits with success
   - Shut down with Internal Error message
-  - Crash with FORTRAN runtime error - rare
+  - Crash with Fortran runtime error - rare

 Ec.exe